 Pückler built another pyramid for his wife that remained empty, however.
 His wife Lucy is buried on the local protestant graveyard.

-Is it worth visiting the gardens of Bad Muskau and Branitz?
+Is it worth visiting the gardens of Prince Pückler-Muskau in Bad Muskau and Branitz?

 We enjoyed our visits to both gardens of Prince Pückler-Muskau in Muskau and Branitz.
-Although we have only a medium interest in gardening and garden architecture we could appreciate the thoughtful and skilfull layout of both gardens.
+We do visit famous gardens occasionally, such as the UNESCO-listed gardens of Persia.
+More often, we check out Japanese gardens, both in Kyoto and elsewhere in Japan and in other countries.
+But on the whole we have only a medium interest in gardening and garden architecture.
+Nevertheless we could appreciate the thoughtful and skilfull layout of both of the gardens of Prince Pückler-Muskau.
 Reading up on the quirky prince was fun.
-The ice-cream is still not our favourite.
+The ice-cream is still not our favourite, though.

-How to visit the gardens of Bad Muskau and Branitz?
+How to visit the gardens of Prince Pückler-Muskau in Bad Muskau and Branitz?

 The entrance to Muskau Park is in the centre of the small town of Bad Muskau.
 The nearest larger train station is Cottbus, from where it takes at least 1:30 h by public bus to Bad Muskau.
 If you are planning to visit the Polish side of the garden as well, you will need a whole day for the visit.
 Entrance to the garden is free.